Schachar-Crosbie-Lab/CrosbieLabFunctions/README.md

 <!-- badges: end -->

-The goal of CrosbieLabFunctions is to create a host of functions that will be used repetitively in the Crosbie
+The goal of CrosbieLabFunctions is to create a host of functions that will be used repetitively in the Crosbie Lab

 ## Installation